nus-cs2103/website-base/admin/appendixE-gitHub.md

   * Click on the `Branches` option on the navigation menu on the left.
   * Click the {{ button('**Add rule**') }} button.
 In the _Branch protection rule_ page,
     * Specify the _Branch name pattern_ to be `master`
-    * Tick the option `Require status checks to pass before merging` to ensure that code has to pass CI before then can be merged to the `master` branch
+    * Tick the option `Require status checks to pass before merging` to ensure that a branch has to pass CI before it can be merged into the `master` branch
-    * If you think all PRs should be reviewed before they are merged, also tick the `Require pull request reviews before merging` option.
+    * If you think all PRs should be reviewed by someone other than the PR author before they are merged, also tick the `Require pull request reviews before merging` option.
 * **Create issues to represent project tasks** so that they can be tracked using the issue tracker features.
 * **Create a PR when you implement a project task** that updates the code.<br>
   {{ icon_tip }} You can use GitHub's [_draft PRs_](https://github.blog/2019-02-14-introducing-draft-pull-requests/) feature to indicate that a PR is not yet ready for merging.<br>